 Create a database backup from your machine or server.
-Exporting a database copies all jobs, price lists, group codes and plans.
+Exporting a database, makes a copies all jobs, price lists, group codes and plans.

 a) You can export a database in the Cubit Management Console.
 This can be found in the directory where you installed Cubit.
 EG C:\Program Files\Buildsoft\Cubit.